 The contrast slider in Lab increases or decreases the contrast of the photo, again applied to the L-channel.
-In developer's terms: this slider applies a contrast curve centered at the average luminance level.
+In developer's terms: this slider applies a contrast curve

+RawTherapee 4.0.9 User Manual Page 24 of 61 centered at the average luminance level.
 Tonalities above the average are lifted (lowered), while tonalities below the average are lowered (lifted).